 According to the amendment of Medical Care Law, quality control of the laboratory tests draw increasing attention.
 It is so happy and welcome for JSCC as well as clinical laboratorian that the discussion for quality control and assurance of laboratory testings is getting active.
 As you know, quality control is fundamental to clinical chemistry and laboratory medicine.
 Right now, we shall go back to the basis, strengthen the foundation, and proceed to the next step dramatically.
 Specifically, we have valued quality control for a long time.
 In this regard, we have already operated the qualification system of “Certified Clinical Chemistry /Immunochemistry Quality Assurance Medical Technologist” and “Certified Clinical Chemistry / Immunochemistry Quality Assurance Manager”.
 We hope that many professionals will be interested in these systems and take the certification.

-I have been the President of JSCC for three years, and will go into 4th years in this April.
-A membership has been growing gradually.
+I have been the President of JSCC for three years, and am going on the 4th year A membership has been growing gradually.
 I would like to aim as followings: to activate JSCC and to develop committee activities; to contribute to global harmonization of clinical laboratory testings as a member of IFCC; to send and offer JSCC original information, methods, reagents and analyzers.

 The major events of this year are the general meeting of JSCC members (Tokyo) in June, the annual meeting (Prof. Junichi Ishii, Nagoya) in August, the regular meeting of each branch.
 Especially, I hope that many professionals in the field will register for the annual meeting and submit papers, and look forward to meeting you all in Nagoya.